CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 ## Summary

-- While OpenAI's GTP-4 is undoubtedly the champ when it comes to general purpose workloads, its overall throughput leaves ***a lot*** to be desired.
-This makes it great for "offline" workloads, but can leave it feel less than suitable for applications where users are expecting for responsiveness and may even preclude some use cases due to the inferior UX.
+- While OpenAI's GTP-4 is undoubtedly the champ when it comes to general purpose workloads, its overall throughput (or rather lack thereof) leaves ***a lot*** to be desired.
+This makes it great for "offline" workloads, but can leave it feeling less than suitable for applications where users are expecting more responsiveness and may even preclude some use cases due to the inferior UX.
-- A recent post on Hackernews by the team at [TheFastest.ai](https://thefastest.ai/) highlights just how big this disparity can be in terms of both the model and the platform.
-In particular, [Groq.com](https://groq.com) (not to be confused with Musk's Grok) and [Fireworks.ai](https://fireworks.ai) paired with Meta's Llama 3 70B provides blazing throughput with minimal sacrifice in output compared to GPT-4.
+- [A recent post on Hackernews](https://news.ycombinator.com/item?id=40137441) by the team at [TheFastest.ai](https://thefastest.ai/) highlights just how big this disparity can be in terms of both the model and the platform.
+In particular, [Groq.com](https://groq.com) (not to be confused with Musk's Grok) and [Fireworks.ai](https://fireworks.ai) paired with Meta's Llama 3 70B provides blazing throughput with minimal sacrifice in output compared to GPT-4 for some workloads.
-- Combining this with .NET 8 `System.Threading.Channel` and server-sent events (SSE), novel use cases can be built that simply would not work with OpenAI due to the low throughput and high latency.
+- Combining this with C#/.NET 8 `System.Threading.Channels` and server-sent events (SSE), novel use cases can be built that simply would not work with OpenAI due to the low throughput and high latency.

 ---

 ## Intro

 While we await GPT-5, few would argue that in May, 2024, OpenAI's GPT-4 is still the champ when it comes to overall performance as an LLM.
-Where it comes up short is its relatively low throughput and high latency.
+Where it comes up short is its relatively low throughput and high latency which can make it sub-optimal if the UX requires a more interactive experience.

 What may not be obvious is just how low throughput it is if the use case has a need for speed.